 Tourists-have passive interest;

-social ties but not that interested in central consumption; Devotees-strong
+Minglers-strong social ties but not that interested in central consumption;

-are less susceptible to reference influence; impact of reference group can
+Reference groups are not equally powerful for all products/activities; low risk product not complex are less susceptible to reference influence; impact of reference group can vary at times.

-vary at times; consider these factors--is the product used privately or publicly? is it luxury
+Consider these factors--is the product used privately or publicly? is it luxury or necessity?

 Today sites like YouTube provide a platform for the young to promote their own brand.
 Billboards promote the new YouTube stars.
 These young stars have built loyal communities and marketers are paying close attention.
 See a list of the 30 Top YouTube influencers according to The Hollywood Reporter NextGen 2015: YouTube's Top Influencers